 Tonquin Valley, Alberta Canada

-This is the ultimate best hike through the Canadian Rockies.
-Yes, Canada has Rocky Mountains too and they are just crawling with majestic moose, bear and caribou!
 For 27 miles this trail winds its way past sublime wilderness that Ansel Adams himself came to photograph.
-Well if Ansel Adams thought it was worth his time than you really must venture out this way to Canada!
+Well, if Ansel Adams thought it was worth his time, then you really must venture out this way to Canada!

 Petra Trail, Jordan